CrazyCoder613/awesome-vue/README.md

   - [**VuePack ★210**](https://github.com/egoist/vuepack): A modern starter for Vue and Webpack by @egoist
   - [VueWebgulp ★56](https://github.com/rodzzlessa24/vue-webgulp): A skeleton app using Vuejs, Gulp, and Webpack by @rodzzlessa24
   - [Vuetober ★26](https://github.com/scottbedard/oc-vuetober-theme): SPA scaffolding for October CMS
-  - [vue-go-cli ★5](https://github.com/rodzzlessa24/vue-go-cli) - a CLI tool for scaffolding new projects generating components, services, and mixins.
   - [Brunch with Vue ★20](https://github.com/nblackburn/brunch-with-vue) - A skeleton application utilizing vue, vuex, vue-resource and vue-router.
   - [vuex-horizon-scaffold ★12](https://github.com/kylestlb/vuex-horizon-scaffold) - A scaffold with vuex and horizon.io, hooked up to the vue-cli webpack build.